Ordering a repeat prescription

 First delivery of each month is free.
 Thereafter the charge is £5 per delivery.

-Free Prescriptions For Cancer Patients
+Free NHS Prescriptions for People with Cancer

 Other allowed exemptions are;